Your Legal Career in 2023 – How To Start Planning For Success Now

 All of these thoughts will be going around in the minds of many legal employees.
 Even more so this year, after such significant shifts have happened in both our work and personal lives.

 Today we look at how legal candidates can start planning now to take advantage of legal career opportunities in 2023.

 What Do You Want from Your Legal Career?

 This year has provided many of us with additional time to reflect that we didn’t know we needed.

-The extreme circumstances of lockdown have been the catalyst for some significant mindset shifts.
+The extreme circumstances of emerging from the pandemic have been the catalyst for some significant mindset shifts.

 In some cases, there might have been certain career opportunities that you were promised which have not come to fruition, and this year might have shone a light on your employer’s dedication to your training development.

-The rise of remote work this year has highlighted the importance of flexibility for both legal employers and their employees.
+The rise of remote/ hybrid work this year has highlighted the importance of flexibility for both legal employers and their employees.

-Even next year, when the vaccine means that people can safely return to offices, how many will want to on a full-time basis?
+Even next year, when the pandemic is long gone, how many will want to stay remote on a full-time basis?